 Capture and handling of bears followed an approved Animal Use Protocol through the University of Montana, Missoula, MT (061-14CSCFC111714 and 040-20HCCFC-092420).
-Capture of black bears and grizzly bears was performed under state permits 2020-066-W and federal permit TE704930-2.
+Capture of black bears and grizzly bears was performed under state permits (MT 2020-066-W and ID 140226) and U.S. Fish and Wildlife Service Endangered Species Permit [Section (i) C and D of the grizzly bear 4(d) rule, 50 60 CFR17.40(b)].
 Bears were captured with leg-hold snares following the techniques described by Johnson and Pelton (1980) and Jonkel (1993).
 Snares were manufactured in house following the Aldrich Snare Co.
 (Clallam Bay, WA) design and consist of 6.5 mm braided steel aircraft cable.
 Bears were immobilized with either Telazol (tiletamine hydrochloride and zolazepam hydrochloride), a mixture of Ketaset (ketamine hydrochloride) and Rompun (xylazine hydrochloride), a mixture of Telazol and Dexmedetomidine, or a combination of Telazol and Rompun.
 Yohimbine and Atipamezole were the primary antagonists for Rompun and Dexmedetomidine.
 Drugs were administered intramuscularly with a syringe mounted on a pole (jab-stick), homemade blowgun, modified air pistol, or cartridge powered dart gun.
 Immobilized bears were measured, weighed, and a first premolar tooth was extracted for age determination (Stoneberg and Jonkel 1966).
 Blood, tissue and/or hair samples were taken from most bears for genetic and food use studies.
 Immobilized bears were given oxygen at a rate of 2-3 liters per minute.
 Recovering bears were dosed with Atropine and Diazepam.

-All grizzly bears (including management bears captured at conflict sites) and some adult black bears (≥ 4.0 years old) were fitted with radio collars or ear tag transmitters when captured.
+All grizzly bears (including management bears captured at conflict sites) and some adult black bears (\geq 4.0 years old) were fitted with radio collars or ear tag transmitters when captured.
 Some bears were collared with Global Positioning System (GPS) radio collars.
 Collars were manufactured by Telonics[®] (Mesa, AZ) and ear tag transmitters were manufactured by Advanced Telemetry Systems[®] (Isanti, MN).
 To prevent permanent attachment, a canvas spacer was placed in the collars so that they would drop off in 1-3 years (Hellgren et al. 1988).